KaleabZerihun/Hexagonal_Task_Manager/README.md

 - Organized using Hexagonal Architecture
 - Built with Django and SQLite

-## Why We Built This App
+## Why I Built This App

-We built this app to demonstrate how Hexagonal Architecture works in a real project.
+I built this app to demonstrate how Hexagonal Architecture works in a real project.
 A normal Django project can become hard to manage when the business logic, database code, and web logic are all mixed together.

 Using Hexagonal Architecture helped us separate the main task logic from the outside tools.
 This made the project cleaner, easier to understand, and easier to test.
 It also showed how a small app can still use strong software architecture principles.